 Tell the tardigrade messages: Share your actions for the planet

 Sometimes called a moss piglet, or a water bear, these microscopic creatures live in mosses.
 They are one of the most resilient on the planet, they can even be found in space.
-We are asking you to tell the tardigrade about the tiny actions that you’re taking to make a difference.
-The audio will be incorporated into the carpet, sharing encouragement and ideas as we face the climate and ecological emergency.
+We asked you to tell the tardigrade about the tiny actions that you’re taking to make a difference.
+The audio was incorporated into The Mossy Carpet, sharing encouragement and ideas as we face the climate and ecological emergency.

-We’ve created special ‘Tardigrade telephones’ to record messages at Art and Energy events, and you can also record a SpeakPipe message - more info below.
+We created special ‘Tardigrade telephones’ to record messages at Art and Energy events and online.

 Art and Energy's Tardigrade Telephone : an old rotary telephone with a handmade textile tardigrade on top.
 Photo by Jim Wileman